Puppet-Finland/puppet-ipacerts/README.md

-# ipacerts

 ## Description

 A module for managing 3rd party certificates for FreeIPA.

 ## Setup

-Define a hash, like
+Define a hash in hiera:

 ```
 1: 'https://www.tbs-x509.com/Comodo_AAA_Certificate_Services.crt'